Bijikyu/coreCSS/README.md

 For self-hosting you should replicate these headers and compression settings as shown in [docs/self-hosting.md](docs/self-hosting.md).
-Hashed filenames such as `core.77526ae8.min.css` enable year-long caching because a new filename is generated on each build.
+Hashed filenames such as `core.<hash>.min.css` enable year-long caching because a new filename is generated on each build.
 When updating the stylesheet purge any CDN caches so clients fetch the new hash.